What made us decide to do this??

 to see if this could become a reality.

 Lauren is a BIG Time researcher, so she started researching everything she could about RV life.
 Following a lot of full timers on Instagram gave us a better picture of what life on the road is really like.
 We made a list of everything we’d need to figure out to make this happen.
 First on the list was what do we do with our house?
 Our cars?
 All our STUFF??
-(Future blog post coming soon about this)
+Read about that HERE!

 When looking at other families that were full time RVers, we loved seeing how they made such a small space so homey and how living smaller enabled them to live LARGER and experience so much!